AUSrKrip/AUSr_Bot-Commands/README.md

 ![AUSr_Bot](/AUSr_Bot.png)

-This is a simple Twitch.tv/Discord Chatbot made using Node.js
+This is a simple Twitch.tv Chatbot made using Node.js

 ## Built-in text Events (only on twitch)